Air Pollution Control Strategies

 - Indirect Sources

-You can find brief, publicly-accessible summaries of all control concepts that are currently under consideration on the Control Strategy Concept Overviews page.
+You can find brief, publicly-accessible summaries and links to relevant recent presentations for all control concepts that are currently under consideration as well as more information about the current strategy consideration process on the Control Strategy Concept Overviews page.

 More information about the broader list of control strategies that the RAQC is assessing is available in the RAQC’s annual workplan.
 The RAQC also runs several programs that implement and promote control strategies and maintains a toolbox of strategies for local governments.